Compute

 Advanced Experience

-After using MQTT.fx to connect a simulated MQTT device to the platform, you may understand how the MQTT device interacts with the platform through open APIs.
+After using the simulator to connect a simulated MQTT device to the platform, you may understand how the MQTT device interacts with the platform through open APIs.

 To better experience the IoTDA service, develop real-world applications and devices and connect them to the platform.
 For details, see Developer Guide.